sgaul/povertyrates/index.md

 In most cases, indicator systems rely on data from the U.S. Census Bureau, generally from either the decennial census, the annual American Community Survey updates or the Current Population Survey.

 Use of census data creates some difficulties.
 Reliance on the decennial census means using poverty data that is produced only once each decade.
 More frequent updates rely on sample surveys though, which means there can be large margins of error for small geographies.
 In practice, for the Hartford region this generally means towns in the region need [at least three and often five-years of data to create reliable estimates](http://www.census.gov/acs/www/methodology/sample_size_and_data_quality/Community Survey).
-In other words, [2011 poverty data for (say) Vernon](http://ctdata.org/communityprofile-Vernon) reflects five-years of rolling surveys (2006 - 2010 or 2007 - 2011) of individuals in that town.
+In other words, [2011 poverty data for Vernon](http://ctdata.org/communityprofile-Vernon) reflects five-years of rolling surveys (2006 - 2010 or 2007 - 2011) of individuals in that town.

 Other demographic issues, like a [large off-campus student population](http://blogs.census.gov/2013/07/29/when-off-campus-college-students-are-excluded-poverty-rates-fall-in-many-college-towns/), can effect the results for some towns.
 Data on Mansfield is particularly affected by this in Connecticut, although the impact is not large for other towns.